18F/ux-guide/_pages/research/make-research-actionable.md

 - __Develop user stories:__ A user story is one or more sentences in the language of the user that captures what a user needs to accomplish.
 You can write it like this: “As a [X], I need [Y] so that I (can) [benefit].”
 Based on the learnings from the service blueprint, you can create user stories for the public and staff that can inspire recommendations.
 These user stories can be incorporated into sprint planning at the ticket level, where you can also link back to the service blueprint that inspired these user stories.
 - __Conduct a prioritization exercise:__ Your team may have a variety of ideas to reduce the time it takes to deliver benefits for both the public and staff.
 You can set up a two-by-two matrix on a virtual or physical whiteboard, with “level of effort” on the x-axis and “level of impact” on the y-axis.
 With input from your team’s product owner and any teams impacted by these ideas, like a representative from the staff processing benefit applications, you can plot the ideas from your service blueprint on this matrix.
 During this exercise, it is important to consider how proposed changes to the product or service could impact the staff delivering the service, which is why it is important to have a representative from the staff participate.
 Ideas with high impact and low effort could make sense to prioritize first, while ideas with high impact and high effort could be revisited later.
 - __Incorporate recommendations into the product roadmap:__ Based on the results of your prioritization exercise, you can slot recommendations into your [roadmap](https://product-guide.18f.gov/define/roadmap/), using a “Soon/next/later” framework.
+- __Keep your metrics up to date:__ Review what you are measuring over time and evolve them if new ways of measuring impact become more useful.
+What is important to measure may change over time or when better data becomes available.

 ## Sharing research